ansis

 Usage

-You can import module and named colors with ESM or CommonJS syntax.
+You can import default module or named colors with ESM or CommonJS syntax.

 import ansis from 'ansis';